-Table 56: XSD definition of TINNewtype simple type
+Table 56: XSD definition of TINNewType simple type

-The applicability of this XSD pattern to specific data elements is defined in DDNXA [R40] and DDNTA [R41].
-Trader Identification Number should follow the EOS specifications [R23] since after the end of the Transitional Period, a valid EORI number needs to be provided for specific data elements.
+The applicability of this XSD pattern to specific data elements in specific messages is defined in DDNXA [R40] and DDNTA [R41].
+Trader Identification Number should follow the EOS specifications [R23] since after the end of the Transitional Period, where a valid EORI number needs to be provided for specific data elements.

 The first 2 characters must be capital alphabetic characters restricted from A to Z, while the minimum length is 3 characters and the maximum is 17 characters.
 Whitespaces are not allowed by XSD definition (also not allowed by EOS).

+In order to enable the transition, a relaxed XSD Pattern is also defined: